comic-manga-ebook/ecmb_definition/README.md

 The **width and height** defined in the root-node **should** be the size of the images.
 It is not exact, coz when I was building fan-translated Mangas, all images had a different size and aspect-ratio, **but** the aspect-ratio is entirely important for the validator to validate the correct placement of double-page-images `(Formula: id_double = (img_width / img_height) > (book_width / book_height * 1.5))`

-Use the **original**-node if the book was (fan-) translated. it is recommended to add the authors to the original book, and leave them empty at main meta-data.
+Use the **original**-node if the book was (fan-) translated.
+It is recommended to add the authors to the original book, and leave them empty at main meta-data.

 If the book based on e.g. a light-novel and you want to give that credit, you can place the information at the **basedon**-node.

 ### Navigation
-Navigation is optinal.
+Navigation is optional.
 If you don’t add it the app will automatically generate a navigation based on the folder-structure.

 You can use headlines, links to images and chapters.
-Chapters point to folders and you have specicify a image to start with.
+Chapters point to folders and you have specify an image to start with.
 This is useful if the first image of the chapter is e.g. a spacer-image or if there is a prolog and you want to point to the chapter's title-image if the user clicks on the chapter-link.

 ### Double-page-images
 Double-page-image have to be stored in the "dimg"-tag (`<dimg src="doublepage.jpg" />`)  while single-paged images have to be stored in the "img"-tag (`<img src="singlepage.jpg" />`)